 Here at Oasis Kratom, we offer a variety of kratom products that comply with the regulations set by the KCPA and the GMP.
 We are one of only 25 vendors who are currently registered with the AKA.

 This means that we provide products that meet their guidelines.
 When you purchase your kratom from us, it will arrive at your home correctly labeled and sealed for optimal freshness.
-All of our products are tested 9+ times for salmonella, E. coli, staph, yeast, mold, and to confirm its 100% all-natural Mitragyna Speciosa.
+All of our products are tested 9+ times for salmonella, E. coli, staph, yeast, mold, and to confirm their 100% all-natural Mitragyna Speciosa.
 Visit our Lab Test page to learn more about our quality assurance measures or to request a copy of our most recent lab test results.

 While other vendors may look at the KCPA and not comply with their regulations because they simply do not care or have the means to provide high-quality products, we stand behind this Act and rigorously work to ensure we are always within regulations.